knpuniversity/symfony/knpu/ep4-services/inject-cache-service.md

 ```

 This service is an instance of `ArrayCache`.
 But wait!
 Do *not* type-hint that.
 In
-our course on environments, we setup a cool system that uses the `ArrayCache` in
+our earlier course on environments, we setup a cool system that uses `ArrayCache` in
-the `dev` environment and a `FilesystemCache` in `prod`.
+the `dev` environment and `FilesystemCache` in `prod`.
 If we type-hint with `ArrayCache`,
-this will explode in `prod`.
+this will explode in `prod` because this service will be a different class.

-Let's do some digging.
-Open up `ArrayCache`.
+Let's do some digging: open up `ArrayCache`.
 This extends `CacheProvider`.
 That
 might work.
 But *it* implements several interface - one of them is just called
 `Cache`.
 Let's try that.
-If this isn't the right interface - if it doesn't contain
+If this isn't the right interface - meaning it doesn't contain
-the methods we're using - PhpStorm will keep highlighting those methods after we
+the methods we're using - PhpStorm will keep highlighting those after we add the
-add the type-hint.
+type-hint.

 I'll use a keyboard shortcut - option+enter on a Mac - and select initialize fields.
 All this did was add the `private $cache` property and set it in `__construct()`.
-You can easily do that by hand.
+You can also do that by hand.

 Cool!
 Update `parse()` with `$cache = $this->cache`.
 And look!
 All of the warnings
 went away.
 That *was* the right interface to use.
+Yay!

 Because we added a new constructor argument, we need to update any code that instantiates
 the `MarkdownTransformer`.
 But now, that's not done by us: it's done by Symfony,